hacklaen/EasyRad/README.md

 - Opera 29+

 ## Rendering of template
 The MRRT templates are first rendered as HTML5 content.
-Because HTML5 does not support the '<INPUT type="textarea"> element defined in MRRT, this element is replaced by a '<textarea>' element.
+Because HTML5 does not support the `<INPUT type="textarea">` element defined in MRRT, this element is replaced by a `<textarea>` element.
-When pressing the 'COPY' button, the HTML5 content is rendered as pure text.
+When pressing the `COPY` button, the HTML5 content is rendered as pure text.
 For that the following rules applay:

 |Element | Praefix | Content | Postfix |
 |---|---|---|---|